telerik/winforms-docs/ganttview/timeline/custom-timeline.md

 ````

 {{endregion}}

 * Next we have to calculate the timeline cells for each timeline data item.
 To this we override the *GetTimelineCellInfoForItem* method.
-The method returns an instance of the
+The method returns an instance of the __GanttTimelineCellsInfo__ struct.
-                 __GanttTimelineCellsInfo__ struct.
 This struct contains two properties.
 The first one, *NumberOfcells*, indicates how many cells the given timeline data item will display.
-                 The second one, *StartIndex*, is useful in the case where you use repeatable cell items e.g. quarters, halves, thirds etc. The property is useful when the start of the timeline is not the first
-                 item in the repeatable values collection.
+The second one, *StartIndex*, is useful in the case where you use repeatable cell items e.g. quarters, halves, thirds etc. The property is useful when the start of the timeline is not the first item in the repeatable values collection.
 Here is an example.
 Imagine the timeline starts is the third quarter of the year with this property you will later be able to set the proper text to the cell item.
-If you do not
-                 have this info your cells will always start at 0 or 1.
+If you do not have this info your cells will always start at 0 or 1.
 Since in this example the start is the third quarter starting at 0 or 1 would be wrong.
 In our example we have continuous data so we will not use this property:
-                #_[C#]_

 {{source=..\SamplesCS\GanttView\CustomTimeline\DecadesTimeline.cs region=GanttTimelineCellsInfo}}
 {{source=..\SamplesVB\GanttView\CustomTimeline\DecadesTimeline.vb region=GanttTimelineCellsInfo}}